-16 Conceptualize that the TLR practices of firm i, in industry j, in country k consist of three components: a countryspecific component that captures the general TLR tendency of all firms in the country; an industry-specific component driven by an industry's specific production function; and a firm-specific component driven by idiosyncratic forces.
-Under these conditions, a given firm's observed TLR reporting practice can be viewed as: Т (9)
+16 Conceptualize that the TLR practices of firm i, in industry j, in country k consist of three components: a countryspecific component that captures the general TLR tendency of all firms in the country; an industry-specific component; and a firm-specific component.
+Then, a given firm's observed TLR reporting practice is: $TLR{i,j,k} = TLR_k + TLR_j + TLR_i$ (9)

-If TLR_i and TLR_i in (9) are not perfectly correlated across firms and industries within a country, then these components will (at least partially) diversify away in a pooled, cross-sectional estimation, producing an estimate of only TLRk.
-Prior research, including Bushman and Piotroski (2006), pools all firms and industries within a country for all available years to achieve maximum power in estimating TLR practices.
-What these country-level estimations capture, in the presence of diversification, is an estimate of the first-order, country component of financial reporting practices.
-Thus, by measuring TLR as a country-level institution, our research design examines relations between the general tendency towards timely loss recognition practices in a country and firm-level investment decisions.
-Equally important, given our estimates of TLR_k, our tests do not provide evidence on whether industry or firm-specific components of TLR have an incremental effect on firm-level investment behavior beyond those generated by economy-level practices.
-Such an analysis is beyond the scope this paper, yet represents an interesting path for future research.
+If TLR_i and TLR_j in (9) are not perfectly correlated across firms and industries within a country, then these components will (at least partially) diversify away in a pooled, cross-sectional estimation.
+Prior research pools all firms and industries within a country for all available years to achieve maximum power in estimating TLR.
+These country-level estimations capture an estimate of the first-order, country component of financial reporting practices.
+Thus, our research design examines relations between the general tendency towards timely loss recognition practices in a country and firm-level investment decisions.
+We do not provide evidence on whether industry or firm-specific components of TLR have an incremental effect on firm-level investment behavior.